 The interference from 5G MFCN BS to WBB LMP BS was also simulated, the simulation results show LMP BS suffers a lot of interference from 5G MFCN due to receiver blocking as well as out of band emissions from 5G MFCN above 3800 MHz.
 An improved WBB LMP BS receiver blocking level improves the situation, but is not sufficient.

-The conclusions of this study_2 are that: 1) For unsynchronised operation between WBB LMP in 3800-3860 MHz and 5G MFCN below 3800 MHz is difficult without coordination; 2) The LMP BS with in-band power level <= 30 dBm/100 MHz in 3860-4200 MHz can co-exist with 5G MPCN below 3800 MHz in unsynchronised operation without coordination; 3) synchronization or semi-synchronization between WBB LMP and 5G MFCN is a good solution to ensure a good co-existence.
+The conclusions of this study are that: 1) For unsynchronised operation between WBB LMP in 3800-3860 MHz and 5G MFCN below 3800 MHz co-existence is difficult without coordination; 2) The LMP BS with in-band power level <= 30 dBm/100 MHz in 3860-4200 MHz can co-exist with 5G MPCN below 3800 MHz in unsynchronised operation without coordination; 3) synchronization or semi-synchronization between WBB LMP and 5G MFCN is a good solution to ensure a good co-existence.